 If you have missed some payments on your debts, you may be worried that you are going to have to go to court.
 Perhaps you have received scary letters from a debt collector demanding payments.
 These may threaten defaults, county court judgments (CCJs) and bailiffs taking your possessions.
-Sometimes they are bluffing, but the number of CCJs is rising, in the first quarter of 2015 there were 209,000 – up 20% on the same time a year ago.
+Sometimes they are bluffing, but the number of CCJs is rising, in the first quarter of 2017 there were 300,000 – up from about 200,000 a couple of years ago.

 This article covers consumer debts such as credit cards, loans and catalogue debts.
 It doesn’t apply to debts such as council tax, rent arrears and tax owing to HMRC – these are priority debts and you need to take action urgently.